Wedding Photography at Bristol Register Office/Old Council House

 Below is a sequence of a few ‘must-have’ shots that your photographer should try to take during your wedding ceremony:

-This shot, taken from the back of the Statutory Room shows the width of the room.
-Despite its diminutive size, there is still room for your photographer to move around when allowed in.
+This shot, taken from the back of the old Statutory Room, shows the room’s width.
+Despite its diminutive size, your photographer still has room to move around.
+However, since Covid, this room has been replaced by a larger one (see photo above).

 The bride takes her groom’s ring from a masked best man in the Mayoral Room during their Coronavirus restricted wedding.

-During a wedding, I try to photograph from lots of different angles to show both bride and groom’s expressions.
+I try to photograph from many different angles to show the expressions of both the bride and groom during a wedding.

-Details are important, even at the smallest wedding.
-Your photographer should be on the lookout for detail shots such as this, demonstrating the intimacy between the pair.
+Details are essential, even at the most intimate wedding.
+So your photographer should look out for detail shots demonstrating the intimacy between the pair.

-Photographers’ aren’t allowed to shoot the register signing, but the registrars’ don’t mind too much from a distance.
-I took this photo from near the back of the exquisite Mayoral Room.
+Photographers’ weren’t allowed to shoot the register signing in Bristol, but the registrars didn’t mind too much from a distance.
+So, I took this photo from near the back of the exquisite Mayoral Room.

-I usually take a few of the couple pretending to sign and often get the witnesses in the photo.
-It’s also a time for some possible congratulations shots as they speak with the guests for the first time.
-Some guests with cameras can come forward and take some photographs of their own too, and the registrars encourage this.
+I still take a few of the couple at the signing table afterwards, and I usually get the witnesses in the photo.
+It’s also a time for possible congratulations shots as they speak with the guests for the first time.
+Some guests with cameras can come forward and take photographs of their own, and the registrars encourage this.

 A posed signing shot: Jo and John were remarkably composed during their pretend signatures.
-Many couples find the whole procedure very odd (maybe they did too!).
+Many couples find the whole procedure very odd (maybe they did too!) – but thankfully, this bizarre ritual is now in the past.

-After the staged signing photos, I keep on shooting to capture natural images such as this.
+After the signing photos, I keep shooting to capture natural images such as this happy shot.

 In the more spacious Lantern Room and under Coronavirus social distancing, Pia and Rob receive their marriage certificate.